beamable/UnrealSDK/Docs/docs/user-reference/beamable-services/inventory.md

 	- Ex. the player pays some currency to buy a new "Sword" inventory item.

 ## Data Concepts
-Inventory manages two types of data- items and virtual currencies.
+Inventory manages two types of data: items and virtual currencies.
 One thing that both have in common is that during creation of each of them it is up to game maker to decide how they can be added to player inventory by specifying `clientPermission` field:

 - When toggled, the content becomes **Client-Authoritative**.
 The SDK allows game-clients to add/remove that item or currency to the player inventory directly.
 If your game does not include networked multiplayer and can tolerate cheating, allowing the client to read and write their own currencies is the simplest option.
 - If not toggled, the content becomes **Server-Authoritative**.
 Trying to add/remove that item or currency to the player inventory from a game-client directly results in an error.
 The item/currencies are still readable in the game-client.
 To add/remove items and currencies that are **Server-Authoritative**, do so via a Microservice and a `ClientCallable`.